camilom325/lights-out/README.md

 `npm install`

+3. Run the app:

-3. Run `ng serve` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Running unit tests